Measure bound for translation surfaces with short saddle connections: Introduction

 \section{Introduction}

-A \emph{translation surface} is a pair $(M,\omega)$, where $M$ is a Riemann surface, and $\omega$ is a holomorphic $1$-form on $M$.
+A \emph{translation surface} is a pair $(M,\omega)$, where $M$ is a Riemann surface, and $\omega$ is a holomorphic $1$-form on $M$ that is not identically zero.
 This data determines a flat metric with singular points at the zeros of $\omega$.
 The collection of all translation surfaces with the same genus and combinatorics of zeros form a \emph{stratum} $\H$, which admits a natural $SL_2(\mathbb{R})$-action.

 Questions about the dynamics of the straight-line flow on individual surfaces are intimately connected to dynamics of this $SL_2(\mathbb{R})$-action on the space of surfaces.
 The study of these dynamical systems has produced a flourishing field of research, bringing together techniques from Teichm\"uller theory, ergodic theory, homogeneous dynamics, and algebraic geometry.
 Measures $\mu$ on $\H$ that are invariant under the $SL_2(\mathbb{R})$-action govern the dynamics.
 This paper concerns the volume of sets of degenerating surfaces with respect to any such (ergodic) invariant measure.